Navid200/xDrip/docs/Nightscout/NS_Install.md

 | Firewall | [<img src="./images/AllGood_Icon.png">](./images/Firewall.png) | Insecurity ❌ |
 | Ubuntu | [<img src="./images/WrongUbuntu_Icon.png">](./images/WrongUbuntu.png) | Incompatibility ❌ |

-If the note directs you to delete the machine and create a new one or if any item above the line on the status page is in red, it means you made an incorrect selection when you created the virtual machine.
-In that case, [delete the virtual machine](./DeleteVM.md) and go back and repeat the [virtual machine](./VirtualMachine.md) step.
+If the note directs you to delete the machine and create a new one or if any item above the horizontal line on the status page is in red, it means you made an incorrect selection when you created the virtual machine.
+If this is a new machgine and you have no database on the machine yet, [delete the virtual machine](./DeleteVM.md) and go back and repeat the [virtual machine](./VirtualMachine.md) step.

-If you did not get a notification to recreate the machine, because of a wrong Ubuntu version, and nothing is red above the line on the status page, just press enter to close the status page.
+If you did not get a notification to recreate the machine, because of a wrong Ubuntu version, and nothing is red above the horizontal line on the status page, just press enter to close the status page.
+All the red notes you see below the horizontal line are expected at this stage and you can ignore them.
 You will see this menu:
 ![](./images/Menu.png)

 <video width="400" controlsList="nodownload" src="./video/Install1.mp4" controls>